shakebugs/shake-docs/docs/ios/install/setup-spm.md

 Select your app target, and add a new *Copy Files phase* to the *Build Phases*.
 Make sure to change the destination to *Frameworks* folder.

-Add a new *Run Script* phase and paste the following script to force the deep signing of frameworks with your own identity.
+Add a new *Run Script* phase and paste the following script to force the deep signing of frameworks with your own identity:

 ```script"